dvdcastro/keystonejs-ng-skeleton/README.md

     grunt mobilegen

-This will compile the jade templates and copy your angular app, as specified by the *copy* and *jade* tasks in *Gruntfile.js* into the mobile app folder (/mobile).
+This will compile the jade templates and copy your angular app, as specified by the *clean*, *copy* and *jade* tasks in *Gruntfile.js* into the mobile app folder (/mobile).

 After running the task, do the following: